 Farming goes back to at least the early 1800’s for the Tetreaults, now in their third century of making a living off the land.
 “It’s in our blood,” says Dale who, with his brothers Dan and Done, took on full responsibility for the family farm in the 1980s.
 The next generation is well represented by Don’s daughter, Amanda, and his son, Brenton.
 Dan’s two children, Matthew and Victoria, also work on the farm and Victoria has been elected to be a Young Co-operators representative in the co-op’s program for next-generation farmers.
 “We have a long tradition of passing our land down from generation to generation,” says Dale.
 “We hope to do the same for our kids in the years ahead.”

-The three Tetreault brothers, Dan, Don, and Dale run Hidden View Farm in Champlain, New York.
-When their dad, John Paul, first bought the farm in 1953, they had a few hundred acres and milked 20 cows.
-It was hand to mouth at the time, and they often had to steal bolts from one piece of equipment to get another one to run.
-Over the years, they have built the farm up and now have over 1,000 acres, 600 milking cows, and about 500 replacement stock.
-It's been a long, rewarding journey.
-The farm has been featured in Eastern Dairy Business Magazine and Hoards Dairyman for the Tetreaults' herd management and growth over the years.
-They have never purchased a single cow and have bred and raised the herd entirely on their own.
+When their dad, John Paul, first bought the farm in 1953, he had a few hundred acres and milked only 20 cows.
+It was hand to mouth in the early years, and he often had to borrow bolts from one piece of equipment to get another one to run.
+How things have changed.
+As the farm has grown, it has been featured in Eastern Dairy Business Magazine and Hoards Dairyman for the Tetreaults’ accomplishments and management practices.
+They are especially proud that they have never purchased a single cow, but built the herd through their own careful breeding program.